benlenarts/Fx.Implicit/README.md

 Fx.Implicit
 ===========

-Register implicit animations similar to Webkit's CSS-transitions.
+Cross-browser implicit animations analogous to WebKit's CSS-transitions.

 How to use
 ----------